genepi-freiburg/metaGWASmanager/README.md

 #### GWAS Upload
-The GWAS results (output of **Phase 4 - SA: Perform Associations Analysis**) submitted by the SAs, will be stored in the *uploads/assoc* directory.
+The GWAS results (output of **Phase 4 - SA: Perform Associations Analysis**) submitted by the SAs will be stored in the *uploads/assoc* directory.
 This directory will contain a folder for each study that has submitted genetic summary statistics.

 ```{r, eval=FALSE}